 Digital tools are so effective, in fact, that they are in common use by companies who say their learning efforts have had a high impact on key measures such as employee engagement, performance, and retention.
-In a recent survey conducted for TrainingIndustry.com, the Brandon Hall Group ranked various training modalities according to how commonly they are used by these companies that have high impact training programs (as well as those that have low impact training programs).
+In a recent survey conducted for TrainingIndustry.com, the Brandon Hall Group ranked various training modalities according to how commonly they are used by companies with high-impact training programs (and low-impact training programs).

-In the graph below, you can see that video learning is the most commonly used training tool among companies just to have high impact learning efforts. eLearning and mobile learning also rank as important tools.
+The graph below shows that video learning is the most commonly used training tool among companies to have high-impact learning efforts. eLearning and mobile learning also rank as important tools.

 Here’s a rundown of the advantages of each for your onboarding program.